computingForSocialScience/cfss-homework-newllqllz/Assignment5/README.md

 ## Part 6.
 Testing

 Unit testing is today a fundamental part of code design and development.
-The goal of testing is to assure yourself that you have implemented a function in the way you expect it to behave (or that you haven't broken anything in the last round of changes).
+The goal of testing is t】o assure yourself that you have implemented a function in the way you expect it to behave (or that you haven't broken anything in the last round of changes).
 In this assignment, we have